 The National Oceanic and Atmospheric Administration, which produced the data behind the map, cautions that the flooded areas shown “are not as precise as they may appear.”
 Erosion, construction or natural evolution of the coast could alter the forecast.
 There is also no agreement about how fast the sea level is rising.
 New York State’s Department of Environmental Conservation estimates that by the 2050s, levels on Long Island’s coast could be between eight to 30 inches higher.

-You can type an address into the search box (magnifying glass), or zoom in to any area.
+You can type an address into the search box (magnifying glass), or zoom in to any area, and then select an amount of sea level rise.
 And you can read more about how developers are anticipating sea level rise, This map was posted on Aug.
 11, 2017.

 - Sea level